dat-ecosystem/dat/docs/importing.md

 ### Tabular store

-The tabular store in dat is [LevelDB](http://leveldb.org/), which is a low-level database building block that handles streaming many small keys and values to and from disk.
-LevelDB has an [pluggable backend API](https://github.com/rvagg/abstract-leveldown#abstract-leveldown-) that has been used to create [various backends](https://github.com/rvagg/node-levelup/wiki/Modules#storage), which means that dat can run on top of any LevelDOWN compatible backend.
-The default backend is the original LevelDB C++ library by Google (used from Node.js via the [LevelDOWN](https://github.com/rvagg/node-leveldown) bindings).
+The default tabular store in dat is [LevelDB](http://leveldb.org/), which is a low-level database building block that handles streaming many small keys and values to and from disk.

 If your data is tabular in nature, e.g. it has rows made of up individual cells such as an Excel file, CSV, MySQL table or time-series data then you can store it in the tabular store.
 Dat can import CSV, JSON or [Protocol Buffers](https://code.google.com/p/protobuf/) data.